parveshsaini/CHS/README.md

 - Unit 3: PowerBI
 - Unit 4: PySpark

-In addition to the project code, we've also written **CI workflows** for each unit.
+In addition to the project code, we've also written **CI workflows**.

 ## Team Members [Sem 6  |  CSE 2]